 How far in advance should I request a film?

-Please request a film at least three (3) days before it is needed.
+Please aim to request films two or three business days in advance of when you need them.
 If a film is requested on a weekend or holiday, the request will not be viewed until the next business day.

 What should I do if a film's licence expires before I need it?